Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/README.md

 We have provided you with a Redis Enterprise Cloud database endpoint and the needed credentials via e-mail.
 You can use these to connect to a pre-provisioned instance that has all the features and data that is required for these exercises.

 ## Running locally
-If you want to run things locally instead of in the cloud, you can run all the serverside components locally by running `docker compose up` from the [exercises/grafana](exercises/grafana) folder.
+If you want to run things locally instead of in the cloud, you can run all the serverside components locally by running `docker-compose up` from the [exercises/grafana](exercises/grafana) folder.
 This will run all the images and software used locally.

 ## Exercises